Automotive Technology

 Automotive Technology Degrees and Certificates

-Prepares students for entry level employment at automotive or medium/heavy duty equipment dealerships and independent repair facilities.
+Prepares students for entry-level employment at automotive dealerships, medium/heavy-duty equipment shops, and independent repair facilities.

-Prepares students to further pursue certification through ASE in the A7, T7, H7, and S7 areas as well as MACS certification under Section 609 of the Clean Air Act.
+Covers vehicle heating and air-conditioning systems and prepares students for ASE certification in A7, T7, H7, and S7, as well as MACS Section 609 Clean Air Act certification.

-Prepares students to further pursue certification through ASE in the C1, P2, and P4 areas.
+Prepares students for leadership roles and ASE certification in C1, P2, and P4 areas.

 Transfer Opportunities